fizyr/dr_param/README.md

 For example let's reimplement the example from the previous section, but this time we'll split the declarations and definitions.

-We start with the header container the declarations:
+We start with the header containing the declarations:
 ```cpp
 // This header defines macros to easily declare and define YAML conversions.
 #include <dr_param/yaml_macros.hpp>